omgswap/omgswap-v2-site/src/pages/blog/03-better-wallet-support/index.md

 ---

 Do you use another wallet that’s not supported yet?
-[Let us know.](http://contact@uniswap.org)
+[Let us know.](http://contact@OMGSwap.org)

-Happy Holidays from the Uniswap team!
+Happy Holidays from the OMGSwap team!

 ❤